BaySchoolCS2/ProjectRepo/README.md

 ## To run

-Setup environment first then execute
+Set up environment first, then execute

 ```
 ./run.py
 ```

-and then point your browser (navigate) to [localhost:5000](http://localhost:5000) to test (as well as to?) write unittests and then, push
+Then point your browser (navigate) to [localhost:5000](http://localhost:5000) to test (as well as to???) write unittests and then, push

 ## Pushing Rules